Sarah Lowe Twiggs: Biography

 Twiggs received her education at Greensboro Female College (now Greensboro College) in Greensboro, North Carolina.

 From a life of southern ease and affluence, her situation deteriorated with the civil war.

-On March 23, 1870, she married Joseph Erwin (1837-1911).
-The couple had three children, Lillian (1870), Eliza (1872-1880), and Harold (1874-1926).
+On March 23, 1870, she married Joseph Erwin (1837–1911).
+The couple had three children, Lillian (1870), Eliza (1872–1880), and Harold (1874–1926).
 The marriage failed, and in 1885, with the two surviving children, Twigg was living in Washington, D.C.
 There, she succeeded in achieving a comfortable independence.
 In 1889, she received an appointment to the Pensions Office, Department of the Interior, a transfer from the Treasury Department.
 She resigned from the Pensions Office in 1904.

-One of her poems, "Nostri Mortui," and several idyls, which appeared in southern journals, elicited flattering mention.
+One of her poems, "Nostri Mortui," and several idylls, which appeared in southern journals, elicited flattering mention.
 Always active locally in literary pursuits, she was the author of, "In the True Wonder Land", an epic poem; as well as a play and numerous short poems.
 Her Christmas Eve (1913) is described in The Assembly Herald as a "delightful Christmas story".
-Of The supreme adventure (1919), W. C. Rodman with The New-Church Review wrote,— "In spite of its somewhat pedantic vocabulary, its too often inverted and sometimes stilted style, its unaccountably frequent substitution of the overworked apostrophe for the useful letter e, and its irritating derangement of lines,-triumphantly in spite of these "The Supreme Adventure" is an extraordinary performance.
+Of The supreme adventure (1919), W. C. Rodman with The New-Church Review wrote,— "In spite of its somewhat pedantic vocabulary, its too often inverted and sometimes stilted style, its unaccountably frequent substitution of the overworked apostrophe for the useful letter e, and its irritating derangement of lines,–triumphantly in spite of these "The Supreme Adventure" is an extraordinary performance.
 Of all its two hundred and thirty-nine pages, not one is prosy; the reader's interest is captured at once, and held to the end.
 The work is pure poetry, conceived in sincerity, and executed with fidelity and unquestionable skill."

-Twiggs was opposed to woman's sufrage.
+Twiggs was opposed to women's suffrage.
 In religion, she was a member of The New Church (Swedenborgian).

-Twiggs died in Augusta, Georgia, February 7, 1920, and was buried at that city's Summerville Cemetery.
+Twiggs died in Augusta, Georgia, February 7, 1920, and was buried in that city's Summerville Cemetery.